AP sources: Biden to pledge halving greenhouse gases by 2030

 WASHINGTON (AP) — President Joe Biden will pledge to cut U.S. greenhouse gas emissions at least in half by 2030 as he convenes a virtual climate summit with 40 world leaders, according to three people with knowledge of the White House plans.

-The nonbinding but symbolically important pledge is a key element of the two-day summit, which begins Thursday as world leaders gather online to share strategies to combat climate change.
+The nonbinding but symbolically important pledge is a key element of the two-day summit, which begins Thursday when world leaders gather online to share strategies to combat climate change.
+China announced on Wednesday that President Xi Jinping will participate.
+China is the world’s largest carbon polluter, with the U.S. second.

 The climate target is a key requirement of the 2015 Paris climate agreement, which Biden rejoined on his first day in office.
 It’s also an important marker as Biden moves toward his ultimate goal of net-zero carbon emissions by 2050.